yorda2020/yorda2020/README.md

 ## About Me

 I am a **data enthusiast** with a passion for turning raw data into valuable insights.
-I love working in data analysis, security analysis, visualization, and machine learning.
+I love working in data analysis and visualization, security analysis, and machine learning.
 My skill set includes:

 <div align="center">